-Most of John Corigliano's output is created for the concert hall, but from time to time in his hugely respected career he has been asked to put together music for film.
+Most of John Corigliano's music is for the concert hall, and you could say he was born into that world.
+His father John Corigliano Sr. was concertmaster (leader) of the New York Philharmonic for 23 years under Leonard Bernstein among other conductors, and John Jr. worked as assistant to the producer on Bernstein's Young People's Concerts.
+However from time to time in his highly successful career Corigliano has been asked to put together music for film.
 The first occasion was for Altered States about some extreme mind-altering affects of sensory deprivation.
 Ken Russell, the director, had listened to a performance of the composer's Clarinet Concerto and thought that this might be the composer for his latest movie.
 Parts of the story and visuals are far out, and Corigliano's music matches the swings between different hallucinations and reality.
 Most of the music is orchestral in nature, though some electronic effects are used including brief snatches of what sounds like Rock of Ages.
-Since this initial foray into film music, it seems as though Corigliano has shied away from the movie business ever since.
-However an opportunity presented itself in the form of a film about a violin.
+After this initial foray into film music, a further opportunity presented itself in the form of a film about a violin.

 "The Red Violin" is a film which spans a considerable range of both time and geography, yet it is held together by the violin of the title and the successive owners who play it.
 This is not quite an ordinary violin however.
 It seems to be haunted by the emotions of its original maker and the feelings he has for his lost wife.
 A story like this needs some special violin music to hold it together and yet convey the changes in time and location and ownership.
 John Corigliano more than rose to the challenge, his soundtrack winning the oscar in 1999.
 Musically the mood starts off in Cremona in Italy and tells the story of the violin's maker.
 Then we proceed to Vienna with some Haydnesque classical style, then into a wholly different dimension as the instrument becomes a Gypsy violin.
 Events then move into communist China and then to modern day Canada.
 Throughout this the violin retains its original theme, the soul of the maker's wife and affects its successive owners.
 The soundtrack CD is completed by a concert work based on the music for the film.
 This is a Chaconne for violin and orchestra, which like the film moves into myriad musical territories yet retains the same ground base.
 The soundtrack to "The Red Violin" sparkles with the suberb artisty of virtuoso Joshua Bell and is available at Amazon.com and Amazon.co.uk where you will also be able to find a number of John Corigliano's concert works.